 Up this week is Jacquelyn Carmen Guerrero, who performs under the name DJ CQQCHiFRUIT.
 Guerrero (who uses they/she pronouns) is a musician and visual artist, perhaps best-known for being one-half of TRQPiTECA, a production company that started out as a queer, tropical dance party in Pilsen.

-Earlier this month, someone from Arts and Public Life reached out earlier this month to see if they were interested in being a part of the series, and Guerrero took a look at the SSHMP archive.
+Earlier this month, someone from Arts and Public Life reached out to see if they were interested in being a part of the series, and Guerrero took a look at the SSHMP archive.
 “It really just took me sitting down a couple of times to see what was there, to see what I was attracted to, and then to actually put the visuals together,” they said.